 You must always continue to be enrolled in Part A and pay your Part B premium to stay enrolled in a Medicare Advantage Plan.
 You must also live in the plan's service area.
 In a lot of cases, you will need to use doctors and facilities who participate in the plan's network and service area with a Medicare Advantage Plan, but some plans do give you the ability to use out of network doctors and facilities, usually with a higher copay or coinsurance.
-Common types of Medicare Advantage Plans are HMOS and PPOS.
+Common types of local Medicare Advantage Plans are HMOs (Health Maintenance Organizations) and PPOs (Preferred Provider Organizations).